← Back to Part 2: Change rhythm

 Pass any `$ARGUMENTS` through.

-commands/agent-close-change.md Merge, optional ADR, discard the scratch plan
+commands/agent-close-change.md Optional ADR + discard the scratch plan

 ---